jwyang21/3D-genome-risk-prediction/README.md

 cd ../
 ```
 #### 3-1-2.
 Processing PC1 values computed from Hi-C data of normal tissues ([3])
-- For this case, PC1 values derived from Hi-C data of normal tissues are provided by the supplementary information.
+- PC1 values derived from Hi-C data of normal tissues are provided by the supplementary information of [3].
 ```shell
 cd data
 python3 download_FIRE_PC1.py